OlafZhang/countEasy/README-en.md

 # CountEasy

+> **⚠️ IMPORTANT NOTE ⚠️**
+> This application is currently available in Chinese only.
+The user interface does not have an English language option yet.
+> If you need English language support, please submit an issue on our GitHub page.

 ## Project Overview

 CountEasy is a weighing recording and counting tool designed specifically for warehouse and inventory staff.
 Through its clean interface and convenient operations, it helps users quickly and accurately record item weights and quantities, improving work efficiency.

+This project was developed using Cursor IDE with AI, Android 7.0+ supported.

 ## Main Features